seegg/tournament-bracket/README.md

 Selecting a different winner will reset all results further up the bracket involving this matchup.

-The layout is mostly position with flex-box with minimal javascript.
+The boxes is position mostly with flex-box and uses minimal javascript.
 Changing the cell and cell-container class in style.css will automatically adjust the size of layout.